open-cogsci/datamatrix/doc-pelican/content/pages/memoization.md

 But you *could* memoize a function that performs some time consuming operation that is always done in exactly the same way, such as a function that performs time-consuming operations on a large dataset.

+## Limitations

+Memoization only works for functions with

+- Arguments and keywords that:
+  - Can be serialized by `json_tricks`, which includes simple data types, DataMatrix objects, and numpy array; or
+	- Are callable, which includes regular functions, `lambda` expressions, `partial` objects, and `memoize` objects.
+- Return arguments that can be pickled.

 ## Examples

 ### Basic memoization